 7 simple ways to keep kids safe while playing

-1. Gear up!
+1. Gear up

-2. Play by the buddy system.
+2. Play by the buddy system

-Playing outside exposes your child to the dangers of pedophiles and common criminals.
-When your child is playing outside, insist she have a playmate and that they stick together at all times.
-It’s also a good idea for your child, and the children she plays, with to know the location of “safe houses”—neighborhood homes they can run to should a stranger approach them or if someone gets hurt.
+Playing outside exposes your child to dangers.
+When your child is playing outside, insist they have a playmate and that they stick together at all times.
+It’s also a good idea for your child, and the children they play with to know the location of “safe houses”—neighborhood homes they can run to should a stranger approach them or if someone gets hurt.

-3. Provide a confined play space.
+3. Provide a confined play space

 Older children may be mature enough to walk to a nearby friend’s house or play basketball in the cul-de-sac, but younger children need protected spaces to play.
-Provide a secure space (like a fenced yard,) where little ones can’t easily wander off and intruders are deterred from entering.
+Provide a secure space (like a fenced yard) where little ones can’t easily wander off and intruders are deterred from entering.

-4. Play playground inspector.
+4. Play playground inspector

 When you arrive at the playground, check to be sure the equipment is in good condition, and then inspect the surrounding area for dangers.
 Rocks and tree roots are tripping hazards, and broken glass, nails and bottle caps can cut your child.

-5. Create a kid-friendly zone.
+5. Create a kid-friendly zone